UKHomeOffice/posters/accessibility/README.md

 If you'd like to learn more about these posters, and why they were made, read [this blogpost by their creator Karwai Pun](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/).

+**See all the posters**

+Using Git Browser, you can [view all the posters before you start working on them](http://www.git-browser.com/ukhomeoffice/posters/accessibility/posters_en-UK).

+(A big thanks to [Joe Lanman](https://twitter.com/joelanman) from [GDS](https://twitter.com/gdsteam) for adding our posters to his Git Browser project)

 **Contributions**

 If you've got a poster you've created, and would like to commit it here, please do!